5 minute read

 Wouldn’t it be nice to satisfy your sweet tooth without endangering the rest of your teeth?

 Most of us have a weakness for some type of sugary foods.
-Unfortunately, overindulging in these tasty treats is not very good for our dental health or the rest of our bodies either.
+Unfortunately, overindulging in these tasty treats is not good for our dental health.
+Or the rest of our bodies either.

-Thus, the search for healthier sweeteners.
-One of which is xylitol, and the preliminary research is exciting, to say the least.
-This amazing natural sugar substitute not only doesn’t contribute to the development of cavities like sugar does but also may actively work to inhibit cavity production!
+Thus, the never-ending search for healthier sweeteners.
+One of which is xylitol.
+The preliminary research around xylitol looks promising for oral health.
+This natural sugar substitute not only doesn’t contribute to the development of cavities like sugar does but also may actively work to inhibit cavity development!

 Intrigued?
 Read on to learn all about xylitol and the benefits of using it.

 First up, what is this mysterious substance?
-The name xylitol kind of makes it sound manufactured in a lab, but it’s actually a naturally occurring substance.
+The name xylitol makes it sound manufactured in a lab, but it’s actually a naturally occurring substance.
 In fact, the name comes from Xylem, the Greek word for wood (not to be confused with wood alcohol or methanol, which is extremely toxic).

 Xylitol was discovered during the great hunt for sugar substitutes during WWII.
-It is a sugar alcohol that occurs naturally in small amounts in many fruits and vegetables.
-These include:
+It is a sugar alcohol (polyol) that occurs naturally in small amounts in many trees, fruits and vegetables.

-However, manufactured xylitol goes through quite a process to produce.
+However, producing xylitol in quantity is quite a process.
 It is usually made from a polymer called xylan, extracted from forestry or agricultural waste, like birch tree scraps or corncobs.
-The xylan is then processed until it turns into xylitol.
+The xylan is then further processed into xylitol.

-The xylitol produced by this method has an identical chemical structure to that found naturally in raspberries and other fruits and veggies.
-Thus, it is considered to be a natural sweetener though it is processed considerably for production in large quantities.
+The xylitol produced this way has an identical chemical structure to that found naturally in raspberries and other fruits and veggies.
+Thus, it is considered to be a natural sweetener even though it is processed considerably for production in large quantities.

-Many prominent agencies have approved xylitol for use in humans.
-These include the U.S. Food and Drug Administration, the EU’s Scientific Committee for Food, and the World Health Organization’s Joint Expert Committee on Food Additives.
+Many official agencies have approved xylitol for use in humans.
+These include the U.S. Food and Drug Administration (FDA), the EU’s Scientific Committee for Food, and the World Health Organization’s Joint Expert Committee on Food Additives.

 One advantage of xylitol is that it does not stimulate the release of insulin from the pancreas that sugar does.
-This makes it an excellent sugar alternative for people with diabetes.
+This makes it a good sugar alternative for people with diabetes.
 In fact, it is commonly used as a sugar substitute in baked goods and products made specifically for people with diabetes.

 Take note that as xylitol is digested in the large intestine (with the help of your GI bacteria), it acts somewhat like fiber.
-This means that ingesting large quantities of it can have a laxative effect.
+This means that ingesting large amounts of xylitol can have a laxative effect.
 However, eating enough xylitol to have this effect is unlikely.
 Plus, as your body acclimates to it, this effect is less likely.

-All in all, xylitol is widely used and considered to be safe.
+All in all, xylitol is widely used and considered to be safe for humans, including children.

-Xylitol is becoming more and more popular, particularly in the health food and nutrition world.
-Sugar has so many detrimental effects on the body like promoting cavities, weight gain, and even contributing to some diseases.
+Xylitol is becoming more popular, particularly in the health food and nutrition world.
+Sugar has many detrimental effects on the body, including promoting cavities, weight gain, and contributing to some diseases.

 But, we still like our food and drinks to taste sweet.